-Eataly in San Jose
+Eataly in San Jose, California

 Located in the Westfield Valley Fair Mall, Eataly San Jose opened in 2021 with over 25,000 square feet dedicated to Italian dining and shopping.
 The space includes several restaurants, a vibrant marketplace, and a large selection of Italian cheeses and cured meats.
 Visitors can enjoy fresh seafood, pasta, and pizza, or shop for unique Italian products.
 It serves as a hub for locals and visitors seeking an immersive Italian experience.